Surviving, thriving, diversifying

 Investment aside, cutting costs is still one of the ﬁrst measures a company will look at in times of ﬁnancial hardship.
 Furloughing staﬀ is one way to ensure staﬀ retention and removing that payroll cost, with some companies asking remaining employees to take temporary pay cuts.

-Brown also suggests speaking to landlords about possible rent reductions: “Will the business need as big an oﬃ ce in future or could it reduce on a permanent basis?”
+Martin Brown, managing director, My Management Accountant, also suggests speaking to landlords about possible rent reductions: “Will the business need as big an oﬃ ce in future or could it reduce on a permanent basis?”
 Re-engaging with suppliers and ﬁnding new pay structures such as part-payment is another suggestion Swift makes.

 There are, of course, an array of options to help during these tough times, but the change in mindset is just as important and shouldn’t be overlooked, oﬀers Brown, who runs a peer-support group for local businesses.